 The smallest inhabited Grenadine Island with only a couple of hundred people.
 Saltwhistle Bay is known as the most picturesque beach in the Caribbean, a perfect hour glass of palm fringed sand.
 Flat and sheltered (good for an overnight stop on the yacht) it is only a 6 metre walk across to the windward beach, rough and windy and great for windsurfing or kite surfing.
 A walk up a steep hill takes you to Robert Righteous and de Youths Bar .
 A good night out and well worth the walk, Robert will be very pleased to see you.
 If you are on the powerboat tour you’ll likely be staying at Dennis’s Hideaway, just a short stagger across the road from Roberts bar.
 Maybe take some mosquito spray though.
 So good we often stay two nights.

 These world famous, uninhabited islands are stunning.
 Have a look at the pictures in our gallery page…and no, the colours have not been photo shopped!
 Swim with the turtles…the fewest I’ve ever seen in a half hour snorkel was 5, the most 16.
 See if you can beat the record.
 Also a good place to spot stingrays and on land: iguanas and tortoises.
 Local fishermen on small boats will provide a BBQ on the beach…at prices that need some negotiation.
 Whole, fresh lobster when in season.

-Little visited, usually empty, but my favourite island.
+Little visited, usually empty, but a favourite island.
 Crystal clear water, turquoise sea and powdery sand, also home to that scene in Pirates of the Caribbean with Johnny Depp and Keira Knightley.
 Our powerboat can get right in close to the sand.
-The yacht will anchor off, a swim to shore or a short ride in the tender.
+The yacht will anchor off, for a short swim to shore or a ride in the tender.

 A much photographed little island home of one umbrella.